MIT Legacy Acceptance Rate

 A teenager with her family smiling at the picture.

-Students might ask “How important are legacy college admissions?”
-Your college applications will benefit from Legacy, especially if you apply Early Decision.
-If it comes down to you and a candidate with comparable qualifications, legacy may be considered a minor bonus factor by colleges that consider it in Regular Decision admissions.
+Students might ask, “How important are legacy college admissions?”
+Your college applications will benefit from legacy, especially if you apply for early decision.
+If it comes down to you and a candidate with comparable qualifications, legacy may be considered a minor bonus factor by colleges that consider it in regular decision admissions.

 While legacy does frequently give admissions a little boost, it is only one part of the overall picture.
 If the remainder of your application is weak, your legacy in college admissions won’t mean much.
 Your legacy status won’t even get you in the door if you’re applying to a prestigious institution like Harvard or Columbia with test scores and GPA below the median range and little to no extracurricular engagement.

-Do not assume that you will automatically win just because you are a legacy or become overconfident.
+Do not assume that you will automatically win just because you are a legacy student.
 A top college has turned away students with numerous heritage statuses (parents, siblings, etc.) because they lacked the grades, essays, or extracurricular activities required by the institution.

 Another key error to avoid when thinking about how to use your legacy status to strengthen your college application is bringing up your legacy status in situations where it is not appropriate.
-Avoid going off on a tangent about how your great-aunt went to Harvard and how that should be significantly evaluated when admissions staff read your application in the Additional Information section of the Common App.
+Avoid going off on a tangent about how your great-aunt went to the institution you are applying for and how that should be significantly evaluated when admissions staff read your application in the Additional Information section of the Common App.

-The Massachusetts Institute of Technology (MIT) is one of the most competitive schools, with an admittance rate of only 4%.
-The average SAT and ACT scores of accepted students are 1510–1580 and 34–36, respectively (ACT).
-You must get SAT and ACT scores above 1580 to be considered competitive.
+The Massachusetts Institute of Technology (MIT) is one of the most competitive schools, with an admittance rate of only 4.8% for the current admissions cycle.
+The average SAT scores of accepted students are 780-800 for SAT Math and SAT ERW ranges from 740-780.
+For ACT scores, it ranges from 34-36 for students admitted to the Class of 2027.

 Author